JordanSpencerWu/old-website/_posts/blog/2016/2016-10-26-new-react-docs.md

 5. When someone wins, highlight the three squares that caused the win.

 My code implementation of the tic tac toe is a bit different from the one in the tutorial.
 I used a two dimensional array instead of a single array to represent the state of the board.
-In my option it's more readable and acts like matrices in math.
+In my opinion it's more readable and easier to understand, just think of a matrix in math.
+For the location (1, 3), I kept it as a index base of 0, so it is (0, 2).
+Lastly I add a few more states to the stateful component.

+Each object in our history state must have the following states below to work, these states represents our Board props.
+This allows us to time travel, by saving the specific player moved location along with the boxes state.
+Think of this as all the props needed to be passed down into our stateless functional component called `Board` which in turn passes props into another stateless functional component called `Square`.

+{% highlight javascript %}
+  {
+    squares: this.createSquares(3,3),
+    movedLocation: null,
+    player: null,
+    isGameOver: false
+  }
+{% endhighlight %}

+To find out which boxes to highlight after a winner has been a announced, I figured that each box on the tic tac toe board should have their own states.
+Each box has their own column, row, value, and winner states.
+All we need to know is which three boxes are the winners and to change the state winner to true.

+{% highlight javascript %}
+  createSquares(numbersOfRows, numbersOfColumns) {
+    let array = new Array(numbersOfRows);

+    for (let i = 0; i < numbersOfRows; i++) {
+      array[i] = new Array(numbersOfColumns);
+      for (let j = 0; j < numbersOfColumns; j++) {
+        array[i][j] = {
+            column: j,
+              row: i,
+              value: null,
+              winner: false
+          };
+      }
+    }
+{% endhighlight %}

+Overall this tutorial was fun and interesting!
+The most important thing I learned from this was that the __slice()__ method returns a __shallow__ copy of a portion of an array into a new array object selected from begin to end (end not included).
+We cannot use this method on a multidimensional array, instead I choose to use the <a href="https://facebook.github.io/immutable-js/" target="_blank">Immutable.js</a> library to create an immutable multidimensional array.

 ##### Code